emqx/emqx-dashboard5/public/static/config.md

   application's data security, confidentiality and performance.

   The names should be in OpenSSL string format (not RFC format).
-  All default values and examples proveded by EMQ X config documentation are all in OpenSSL format.<br>
+  All default values and examples proveded by EMQX config documentation are all in OpenSSL format.<br>

   NOTE: Certain cipher suites are only compatible with